Investing In Real Estate With Your IRA

 - Real estate options

-- … and the normal investments like stocks that your normal IRA can invest in
+- … and the normal investments like stocks that your financial advisor can handle for you.

 Basically, this opens it up so you can buy investment real estate with your IRA… or be a private lender in real estate.